shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

         sp.send(params.address, params.amount)
 ```

 Hurray! we have coded all the entry point now.
-Let us write tests all of them.
+Let us write tests for all of them.

-#### Testing both contracts.
+## Testing both contracts.
-First we will initialize the `MarketPlace` Contract.
+First, we initialize the `MarketPlace` Contract.
-We will pass it the token address.
-Parameter equal to the parameter of `Token` Contract.
+We will pass the token address as the first parameter.
+We get the token address by calling `.address` on the Token contract instance.

 ```python
 @sp.add_test(name = "Non Fungible Token")
 def test():